Electoral threshold: Natural threshold

-The electoral threshold is a barrier to entry for political parties to the political competition.
-But some barrier to entry is seen in any system, due to the effective threshold produced by district magnitude (DM) and due to the effect of wasted votes caused by the election system being used.
-For instance, under first past the post election system, only one party can win the one seat in a district, and all others are not elected, whether one of them has 49 percent of the vote or the winner has just 20 percent of the vote.
+The number of seats in each electoral district creates a "hidden" natural threshold (also called an effective threshold or informal threshold).
+Some barrier to entry is seen in any system, due to the effective threshold produced by district magnitude (DM), the number of seats in the district, and due to the effect of wasted votes caused by the election system being used.
 In very proportional election systems, each member is elected by about the same number of votes (approximately equivalent to the Hare quota if there are very few wasted votes), and anything less than that number is insufficient to receive representation.
 In systems where DM varies from district to district, a district with exceptionally high district magnitude, such as may be used in the largest city, may allow representation to small parties that do not have a chance for any representation at all in other districts where DM is low.
 Conversely, where many districts are used (and thus average DM is low), the effective threshold for a party to potentially take at least one seat is also low.